jharwell/sierra/docs/contributing/project.rst

      # The title that graphs of raw swarm performance should have (cannot be
      # known a priori for all possible projects during stage 4).
      raw_perf_title: 'Swarm Blocks Collected'

+     # The Y label for graphs of raw swarm performance (cannot be
+     # known a priori for all possible projects during stage 4).
+     raw_perf_ylabel: '# Blocks'

      # The ``.csv`` file under ``avg_output_leaf`` for each experiment which
      # contains the performance information for the experiment.